jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Deer eating trees.
 Other animals eating trees and short grass.
 What are other animals.
 We need more tall grass.
 Where is tall grass.

 Male With Big Tusks is done drinking.
 Youngest Sister is done drinking.
-Youngest Sister watch!
+Youngest Sister, watch!

 Yes I watch Matriarch!